- Be sure to read my Home Page, as there is some good Akita Info there, as well.

 4. Sometimes, like kids, you have to give them a "TIME OUT," to let them cool their jets for a minute, and to reconsider their actions.
 For example, a common issue for a lot of people is that their puppy/dog barks too much when people come over to the house, and are acting a little too protective.
 Well, its OK to let the dog bark once or twice at first, but if it continues well past the initial meeting, action must be taken!
 What we've found works wonders, is to first of all, stay CALM!!!
 Don't make the barking/protective behavior worse by yelling or hitting or "loosing your cool" towards him.
 When you've had enough of the bad behavior, simply remove him from the situation by holding his collar, and shuttling him to another room.
 When you put him in there, simply say a firm "NO BARK," or "QUIET," or whatever word you choose, and shut the door.
 Only leave him in there for maybe 30 seconds or so, just a very short time, because you don't want him to get the idea he is isolated and you're never coming back, which will make him even more resentful and protective, because he doesn't know what is going on in the other room.
 After you let him out, tell the visitor to just ignore him, as if the dog isn't even there.
 It's OK for him to sniff the visitor or seem interested, but the attitudes of everyone must remain that the dog is NOT the most important person in the room!!!
 Once the dog begins to calm down and "accept" the visitor, praise and attention should be given, letting the dog know that THIS is how you want him to behave.
 If he starts to exhibit the undesirable behavior again, just repeat the TIME OUT.
 You may have to calmly shuttle him to his time-out room several times before he makes the connection that "every time I bark at the visitor, I get sent away," and that "every time I'm quiet and good I can stay in the same room as my master."
 He'll get the message, just be consistent!
 You want a well behaved Akita that at least "tolerates" a non-threatening visitor to your home.

 5. On being "MOUTHY" aka nibbling / biting.
 Cute at first, but a habbit that pups need to break RIGHT AWAY!
 What you can do for that is, every time he bites/nibbles on you or your hubby or your kids, the person being "mouthed" upon must make a high pitched "yelp" (mimicking that of his siblings) to make him know "that hurts!!!" and do NOT accept that mouthing behavior, because if you don't stop it right away, he'll keep doing it.
 You want to encourage a SOFT mouth, and this technique will work.
-It must be a very loud, high pitched almost scream - enough to startle him into thinking it hurt you (whether or not it actually hurt you is besides the point) - then don't let it happen again, or keep repeating the screach, with a tap on the head, to discourage it.
+It must be a very loud, high pitched almost scream - enough to startle him into thinking it hurt you (whether or not it actually hurt you is besides the point) - then don't let it happen again, or keep repeating the screach, with a small jab under the chin/side of cheek, or a shake of the scruff, to discourage it.
 No beating, just a screach and an attitude of not accepting that type of behavior.

 6. CONFIDENCE - to be or not to be...
 You want a dog that is sure of itself; one that is confident and not scared or nervous.
 Some dogs are naturally prone one way or other, but dogs do feed off thier owners' behaviors much more than we can imagine.
 If your puppy is natually confident - this is great, but if left un - checked, and the puppy grows to think HE is the leader of the pack, this could lead to trouble.
 Encourage his confidence, but also draw the boundary lines and enforce them!
 Don't let him get away with stuff, and be sure to assert yourself as the alpha pack leader.
 If your puppy is naturally a bit more timid, this is OK, but we do not want the dog to grow up to be a scared dog.
 To avoid this, when you're in a situation where you notice the dog acting scared or nervous, do NOT pet and stroke the dog, making soothing noises to it, telling it that "it's OK."
 Because, it is NOT OK to cower back at things or people.
 You want a dog that is sure of itself.
 Instead of "babying" the dog, you ignore the unwanted behavior, and praise the dog when it does start to act with more confidence (the wanted behavior).